johnnysnel/jsGraph/README.md

 jsGraph
 =======

-An implementation of a graph ADT written in javascript.
+An implementation of a graph ADT written in javascript along with some basic graph traversals.

 This is a set of libraries I wrote to practice for my Algorithms & Data Structures final.
 I wanted to practice the material while improving my knowledge of javascript.